 Ability to Inject Additional Tooling

 A reverse proxy can be used to inject additional security tooling into the web stack, such as Web Application Firewalls (WAFs), Intrusion Detection Systems (IDS), and other security mechanisms.
-This allows you to add an extra layer of protection to your web services without modifying the underlying applications, making it easier to secure legacy applications or third-party services.
-This is especially useful when you’re hosting a web service that you don’t have control over, or when you’re hosting a web service that you don’t have the ability to modify (like a third-party service).
+This allows you to add an extra layer of protection to your web services without modifying the underlying applications, making it easier to secure legacy applications or third-party self-hosted applications.
+This is especially useful when you’re hosting a web service that you don’t have control over, or when you’re hosting a web service that you don’t have the ability to modify (like a third-party application).

 We will be discussing Fail2Ban and WAF in this post, but it’s worth mentioning that you could also use IDS, or other security mechanisms in this layer.
-IDS should really be integrated into your firewall.
+IDS/IPS should really be integrated into your firewall.

 Centralized and Automated SSL/TLS (free automated certs!)